locka99/opcua/docs/client.md

 use opcua_client::prelude::*;
 ```

-The `prelude` module contains almost all of the things you'll need in a client.
+The `prelude` module contains all of the things a basic client needs.

 ## Create your client